Sebastian Bohren & Benjamin Engeli — Duo Recital

 Right from the first bars of the piano introduction in the initial Allegro amabile, the listener feels embraced by the lyrical mood in this movement.
 Benjamin Engeli’s piano playing showed plasticity, was full of emotions, expressed in a warm, full tone.
 And the acoustics of the venue supported, even amplified the sound of the instrument.
 The tempo was excellent and did fit the annotation.
 It was not too slow, still Allegro, but it allowed the beautiful, melodic lines to flourish.
 The violin sets in with short interjections, gradually expanding into a harmonious dialog.
 At times it built up an emote exchange of thoughts, then again changed back into more of a cosy discourse with the piano.

-Sebastian Bohren’s playing was very convincing, showed firmness in the intonation.
+Sebastian Bohren was very convincing in his playing, showed firmness in the intonation.
 To my delight, his vibrato was very tasteful and fairly moderate.
 The bright, lucid sound of his instrument (especially in the upper range) projected through the full sound of the Steinway.
 Also the coordination between the two artists was excellent.
 Two souls in perfect harmony, up to the chords of the jubilant ending.

 II.
 Andante tranquillo — Vivace — Andante — Vivace di più